ultimateanu/hashdir/README.md

 ## Usage
 ```
 hashdir:
-  A command-line utility to checksum directories and files.
+  A command-line utility to hash directories and files.

 Usage:
   hashdir [options] [<item>...] [command]